ahmia/ahmia-site/README.md

 The django settings.py is configured in a way that it only serve statics if DEBUG is True.
 Please verify [here](https://github.com/ahmia/ahmia-site/blob/master/ahmia/ahmia/settings.py#L9) if it's the case.
 You can change this behaviour [here](https://github.com/ahmia/ahmia-site/blob/master/ahmia/ahmia/urls.py#L18).

 ## What should I use to host ahmia in a production environment ?

+You need to create a postgres database, and insert the database name, user and password information in `ahmia/settings/prod.py`.

+We suggest to deploy ahmia using Apache2 or Nginx with Uwsgi.
 Config samples are in [config/](https://github.com/ahmia/ahmia-site/tree/master/conf).
-We suggest Apache2 or Nginx with Uwsgi

 ```sh
 cp conf/uwsgi/vassals/*.ini /etc/uwsgi/vassals/